LeBezout/best-practices-fr/java/optional.md

 ### Citations

-* **JetBrains** : _`Optional` was designed to provide a limited mechanism for library method return types in which a clear way to represent "no result" was needed_
+* :gb: **JetBrains** : _`Optional` was designed to provide a limited mechanism for library method return types in which a clear way to represent "no result" was needed_
+* :gb: **Brian Goetz** : _we did have a clear intention when adding this feature, and it was not to be a general purpose Maybe type, as much as many people would have liked us to do so._ [on stackoverflow](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type/26328555#26328555)
-* **Brian Goetz** : _You should almost never use it as a field of something or a method parameter._
+* :gb: **Brian Goetz** : _You probably should never use it for something that returns an array of results, or a list of results; instead return an empty array or list.
+You should almost never use it as a field of something or a method parameter._ [on stackoverflow](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type/26328555#26328555)
-* **Joshua Blosh** : _it is almost never appropriate to use an optional as a key, value, or element in a collection or array._
+* :gb: **Joshua Blosh** : _it is almost never appropriate to use an optional as a key, value, or element in a collection or array._
-* **Indrek Ots** : _The problem with `Optional::get` is that it leads us to write the same style of code that we wrote when we explicitly checked for null reference._
+* :gb: **Indrek Ots** : _The problem with `Optional::get` is that it leads us to write the same style of code that we wrote when we explicitly checked for null reference._

 ### Historique de la classe